galeoconsulting/atlassian-rest-cli/README.md

 to built-in remote access (Python CLI for JIRA).
 The thing I've missed here - is to play with Jira API in the realtime, see what's inside of teddy bear looks like and the ability to use the same approach to automate certain operations (e.g. configuration deployment).

+The  atlassian-rest-cli tool at the moment makes a step little bit further - it allows to use the same REST cli infrastructure with the Atlassian product line (see supported products above).

 ##How could I use it?
 When working with it I have several use-cases in mind: